rebeccoder/hangman_project3/README.md

 The game is ran through a python terminal on a webpage.
 It's deployed using Heroku which is connected to GitHub.
 The user only needs to enter single characters followed by the Enter key.

+### Skeleton

+Here is a logic flow chart I made for the hangman game.
+I created this to have a visual plan of the game cycle.
+I wanted to make sure that I was creating a game that you didn't have to leave the terminal to keep playing as many rounds as you want to play.
+The user shouldn't even have to move their mouse as everything has been programmed into the keys.
+This chart shows how this programme should keep flowing.